SenthJeya/Crown-Travels/README.md

   Sri Lankan Tourism Board for inspiration.
   Expo for an amazing React Native framework.
   Firebase for real-time database and storage solutions.

-Let me know if you’d like to make further edits!